alces-flight/charge-client/docs/api_routes.md

 Type: Integer

-*creditWasRequired*
+*creditsWhereRequired*

 Flags requests where there is insufficient compute units without considering service credits.
 It MUST be set to `true` if and only if the pre-request `computeUnitBalance` is less than the `amount`.
-This flag MUST NOT be used to determine if the requests was successful.
+This flag MUST NOT be used to determine if the request was successful.

 Type: Boolean

-*creditWasAllocated*
+*creditsWhereAllAllocated*

-Flags if a service credit was converted into compute units.
+Flags if the compute unit commitment credits allocated this month increased as a result of this request.
 The following conditions apply:
-* It MUST be `true` if a service credit was successfully converted to compute unit and the response MUST be `200 OK`,
+* It MUST be `true` if the increase was successfully,
-* It MUST be `false` if there are insufficient service credits to convert and the response MUST be `400 Bad Request`,
+* It MUST be `false` if the increase failed due to no remaining unallocated  credits in the compute unit commitment, and
-* It MUST be `null` if `creditWasRequired` is `false` and the response SHOULD be `200 OK`,
+* It SHOULD be `null` in all other cases.

-* It SHOULD be `null` in all other cases and the response SHOULD be `400 Bad Request`.
+NOTE: `creditWhereAllAllocated` is a misnomer, it does not indicate all the credits where allocated.
+Instead it indicates at least one credit was allocated.

 Type: Boolean/ null